Hannalysis/100DaysOfCode/README.md

 Today I decided to continue the odin-landing-page CSS project, by focusing on the CSS.

-I prioitised adding all the font rules, colours and backgrounds (while adding a couple of extra containers along the way), and pushing those changes, before heading into the flexing shenanigans.
+I prioritised adding all the font rules, colours and backgrounds (while adding a couple of extra containers along the way), and pushing those changes, before heading into the flexing shenanigans.

 I started with what I thought was the easiest part - sorting out the 4 images with text in the middle.
 I managed to get them aligned appropriately, but I do need to sort out the overlapping text.
 I moved onto the quote section and got that in a reasonable space as it was mostly text align and background padding.
-The call to action section, is causing me a little bit of formatting issues, however I've managed to centre it, place it 2 out of 3 elements inside a box with curved corners; and will continue tackling this section next time.
+The call to action section is causing me a little bit of formatting issues, however I've managed to centre it, place it 2 out of 3 elements inside a box with curved corners; and will continue tackling this section next time.

   ------------